 You can follow us on social media @cinchit for more free tech tips and guides.
 Read more below for a handy list of common issues that we troubleshoot every day:

 Stay Socially Connected

 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. services for businesses of all sizes.
-Whether you need on-site support or a reliable cloud computing office, our computer support offers the fastest and friendliest service in the industry.
-Cinch is one of the nation’s fastest-growing I.T. support franchises with 10 locations and counting.
-To learn more about our history as a computer support service provider, visit cinchit.com.
+Since 2004, Cinch I.T. has provided customer-focused I.T. services for businesses.
+Whether you need remote work support or complete I.T. compliance services, our computer support offers the industry’s fastest and friendliest computer service.
+Cinch is one of the nation’s fastest-growing business I.T. support franchises with 12 locations across 6 states.
+To learn more about getting the best tech support in your area, visit cinchit.com.
 For more information about I.T. franchise opportunities, visit cinchfranchise.com.